blogmywiki/ZXSpectrum/README.md

 'Gorilla', another BASIC game on a cassette in the loft.
 A magazine type in?
 Written by Mark Owen?
 Or could it be this? https://worldofspectrum.net/item/0020215/

 'mazegen' - Mark Owen BASIC program to generate mazes of different sizes

+'supertext' is a demo of the machine code routine I used a lot for video credits.
+It's credited to 'Satsuma Software' which I can find no trace of - I thought I had lifted it from the Psion Horizons cassette, but I may be misremembering.

+'tabdemo' is a demo my brother wrote: pattern, random colour lines, colour bars, sphere and ITN logo.

 'testcard' - simple B&W TV testcard with squares, circles and gradients.
 I may have written this one!
 Likely used for amateur TV transmissions.